Inflation-Adjusted Annuities

 An inflation-adjusted annuity generates payments for life or for a specified number of years, just like a regular, fixed annuity.
 However, with an inflation-adjusted annuity, the payments are adjusted to reflect increases in the CPI, usually up to a specified maximum annual rate, which is referred to as a cap.

-While payments could fall due to a decline in the CPI, most inflation-protected annuity contracts will set a minimum, so that annual payments will not fall below.
+Although payments may decrease in response to a decline in the CPI, the majority of inflation-protected annuity contracts establish a minimum threshold to ensure that annual payments do not drop below a certain level.
 That said, it’s not unusual to see terms in the contract that apply negative CPI changes against future CPI increases.
 Essentially, this limits your future annual payment increases.

 Read More: What Is a Variable Annuity?